asparks1987/libLogit/docs/configuration.md

 - Expand network support to include protocol-based endpoints (HTTP, TCP) while retaining backwards compatibility.
 - Introduce optional rotation and buffering settings once the baseline sinks are stable.
 - Support environment variable interpolation for secrets and deployment-specific overrides.

+## Failure Handling
+- When a configured file path cannot be created or opened, libLogit logs a warning and continues emitting messages to the console-only handler.
+- Socket destinations (`tcp://` and `udp://`) that fail to initialise also surface a warning and fall back to console output.